Blood dripped down from Eric Wilson's forehead, hueing the normally clear protective shield on his face mask an unmistakable red.

 Punter Matt Bosher's right foot went through the protective shield during the play, but the adrenaline of the moment prevailed.

-The signature play is documented by an "awesome picture" that is on display in Twin Cities Orthopedics Performance Center, and his uncle had a friend hand-draw a portrait — "it's huge, like, 3 feet by 2 feet" — for Wilson.
+The signature play is documented by an "awesome picture" that is on display in Twin Cities Orthopedics Performance Center, and his uncle had a friend, artist India Joi Rush, hand-draw a portrait — "it's huge, like, 3 feet by 2 feet" — for Wilson.

 "We have multiple blocks and returns, and depending on whatever down and distance certain blocks are better, but it lined up great on that one," Wilson explained.
 "Coach made a great call, and my teammates did a great job of doing their part, and I did the same.
 It was great.
 I got it right off his foot.